 10 Things To Know About The Great Smoky Mountains National Park

-The Great Smoky Mountains National Park lies in Tennessee and North Carolina and offers just about every type of terrain imaginable.
-Camping, cycling, hiking and kayaking are but some of the activities enjoyed in the park.
+The Great Smoky Mountains National Park is one of the most visited national parks in the entire country.
+The park is in Tennessee and North Carolina and offers just about every type of terrain imaginable.
+People enjoy camping, cycling, hiking, and kayaking in the park.
+Check out these 10 things you need to know about the Great Smoky Mountains National Park:

 1. Annual Visitors